onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We don’t need to go beyond good and evil - they’re exactly what we need We've never gone beyond good and evil - because how could we - we need them more than ever!

+Evil is what’s bad for you, and whatever constrains the growth of knowledge and error correction is evil

+> "Evil is the attempt to exploit the group for the benefit of the individual." - [Jim Rutt](https://youtu.be/Z3STm-oUZk4?t=3446)

 ██████████████████████████████████████████████████████████████████
 #